Ophuscado/vscode-ohled-themes/README.md

 ## About

-The OhLED Themes (142-in-1) for VSCode are inspired by the classic CRT monitors of yesteryear, specially crafted for the modern OLED displays of today.
-They help by reducing burn-in, energy consumption, and by using the pure black background colour we can enjoy beautiful contrasts.
+Introducing OhLED Themes (142-in-1) for VSCode: a tribute to the timeless charm of classic CRT monitors, meticulously tailored for the sleek OLED displays of our contemporary era.
+Immerse yourself in a visual experience that not only pays homage to the past but also champions modern technology.

-In a future release, we will enable an automatic colour cycling feature, so you can enjoy the full spectrum of colours without having to manually change the theme.
-This will be a great way to reduce eye strain and further reduce burn-in.
+These themes go beyond aesthetics; they're designed to optimize your OLED display's performance.
+By embracing a pure black background, they minimize energy consumption and mitigate the risk of burn-in, while also delivering striking contrasts that make your coding environment not just efficient but visually stunning.
+Elevate your coding experience with OhLED Themes and embrace the perfect blend of nostalgia and innovation.

 ### Colours